vrushikakpanchal/Eco-Sense-AI-Powered-Wildlife-Monitoring-System/README.md

 - 🦌 Real-time wildlife detection using AI
 - 🚨 Detection of poachers, weapons, and forest rangers
-- 📷 Supports image and video-based monitoring
+- 📷 Supports image-based monitoring
 - 📊 Excel upload for historical trend analysis
 - 🌐 Interactive web application for monitoring and visualization
 - 📈 AI-powered insights to support wildlife conservation